fmorote01/GitMyRepo/Written_Report_Template.md

 ### Analysis of Outcomes Based on Goals
 1. I shouldn't worry about "Percentage Canceled" status because it the data does not exist or may tend to zero.
 2. Both lines Successful and Failes are inversely porportional, by knowing one of them you may predict the outcome of the other.
-3. "Sucess" mainly comes at the first two range of levels.
+3. "Success" mainly comes at the first two range of levels.
 4. "Success" between ranges of 39999 - 49999 can not be explained.
 It could be a ransom situation.
 ![My Test](https://github.com/fmorote01/GitMyRepo/blob/main/Resource/Outcomes_vs_Goals.png)